monkeyrom/3D_Object_Detection_and_Pose_Estimation_for_Automated_Bin-Picking_Application/README.md

 ## 1. Launch Project

-* Connect the robotic arm with following command, and default robot_ip is 192.168.1.6
+* Connect the robotic arm with the following command, and the default robot_ip is 192.168.1.6

 ```sh
     roslaunch CR5_Project CR5_with_realsense.launch
 ```

-* this command will launch
+* This command will launch
   - dobot_bringup
   - realsense camera pointcloud
   - find object 2d